GuillermoCoding/React-search-bar/README.md

 # downshift-address-autocomplete
-Downshift autocomplete search bar with Google places API integration.
+Downshift autocomplete search bar with Google Places API integration.

 Implementation of an autocomplete address searchbar using Paypal's [Downshift](https://github.com/paypal/downshift) component and a GraphQL/Node JS backend for data fetching through the Google Places API.